anoduck/seonaut/README.md

 4. **Build and Run Docker Containers**
    Run the following command to build and start the Docker containers:

-   `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build`
+   `podman-compose -f podman-compose.yml up -d --build`

 5. **Access the Application**
    Once the containers are running, open your browser and visit: